Chart Color Schemes

 Strathalbyn Surrounds is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Strathalbyn Surrounds, as per the latest Census, 98.5% of dwellings were houses with the remaining 1.5% being semi-detached, apartments, or other types.
-This compares to Non-Metro SA's 92.1% houses and 7.9% other dwellings.
-The home ownership rate in Strathalbyn Surrounds was 41.9%, with mortgaged dwellings at 47.3% and rented ones at 10.8%.
-The median monthly mortgage repayment in the area was $1,517, higher than Non-Metro SA's average of $1,300 but lower than the national figure of $1,863.
-The median weekly rent in Strathalbyn Surrounds was $268, compared to Non-Metro SA's $280 and the national average of $375.
+The latest Census revealed that in Strathalbyn Surrounds, 98.5% of dwellings were houses, with the remaining 1.5% being semi-detached, apartments, or other types.
+In comparison, Non-Metro SA had 92.1% houses and 7.9% other dwellings.
+Home ownership in Strathalbyn Surrounds stood at 41.9%, with mortgaged dwellings at 47.3% and rented ones at 10.8%.
+The median monthly mortgage repayment was $1,517, higher than Non-Metro SA's average of $1,300 but lower than the national average of $1,863.
+The median weekly rent in Strathalbyn Surrounds was $268, which is lower than both Non-Metro SA's figure of $280 and the national average of $375.

 Frequently Asked Questions - Housing